 If you have just thrown a pool party, consider the following:

-- Clean and rinse off pool accessories.
+- Clean and rinse pool floats and toys.

 Some of the steps for maintaining your salt water pool are the same as with any pool, some are different, however, it is still important to do all of your pool maintenance to keep everyone safe and healthy.